SegviGen: Repurposing 3D Generative Model for Part Segmentation: METHOLODOGY

 Recent work~\cite{trellis2} organizes each textured 3D asset into a sparse set of active voxels on a regular grid, where every active voxel stores geometry and texture features aligned in 3D.
-This formulation leverages a flexible dual-grid construction to robustly handle arbitrary topology while encoding physically-based material attributes jointly with geometry for faithful appearance modeling.
 Given the sparse omni-voxel representation, a Sparse Compression VAE (SC-VAE) maps each voxelized asset feature tensor $\mathbf{x}$ to a compact structured latent $\mathbf{z}_1=E_{\phi}(\mathbf{x})$ and reconstructs it via $\hat{\mathbf{x}}=D_{\theta}(\mathbf{z}_1)$, yielding an expressive yet highly compressed 3D latent space.
 On top of these latents, a conditional flow-matching generator learns a time-dependent vector field $\mathbf{v}_{\psi}(\mathbf{z}_t,t,\mathbf{c})$ under conditioning $\mathbf{c}$ by matching the constant velocity along linear interpolants:

 This latent generative pipeline enables efficient synthesis of geometry- and texture-consistent 3D assets, and the resulting structured latents capture rich joint statistics of shape and appearance, providing a strong transferable prior for fine-grained 3D part segmentation.